West Ninth Street: Aftermath of Urban Renewal and Present

 The West Ninth Street demolition exacerbated racial division as well as the enforcement of Jim Crow Laws, which was seen when West Ninth Street dwellers were forced to live on the outskirts of Little Rock and endured longer commute times to work, shopping, and other services (Center for Arkansas History and Culture, 2019).
 This effect was due to the completion of Interstate 630, now named Wilbur D. Mills Freeway, during the early 1960s (Smith, 2022).
 Although Interstate 630 connects western Little Rock to the center, the highway system accentuated segregation by dividing the city (University of Arkansas Center for Arkansas History and Culture, 2019).
 Similar to many other urban renewal projects, the razing of West Ninth Street resulted in a decrease of land-use in the area (specifically 11%) (Tell-Hall, 2019; Vance Jr., 1955).
 The Ninth Street Park near the Wilbur D. Freeway is named after this area but does not have any memorials dedicated to the demolition of the historic street.

-Although the street does not exist anymore, West Ninth Street is remembered thanks to the preservation research efforts at the University of Arkansas, Little Rock and Central Arkansas Library System.
+Although the historic district does not exist anymore, West Ninth Street is remembered thanks to the preservation research efforts at the University of Arkansas, Little Rock and Central Arkansas Library System as well as the history and education efforts of the Mosaic Templars Cultural Center.
 One prominent initiative is the Lost West Ninth Street Project that exhibits before and after photos of the area on Google Earth (Smith, 2022).
 Even though there are regional institutions that fund research about West Ninth Street, the state government has not initiated any projects for street.